 - Has held an alternative command qualification and served in command of a vessel greater than 500GT (40 metres or over in length, if a fishing vessel) for a minimum period of one year; or

 - Has served as a marine pilot for a period of not less than 5 years and been responsible for handling ships of over 150 metres in length; or

 - Has served as a Harbour Master for a period of not less than 3 years and holds a relevant graduate-level qualification; or

 - Has held senior management positions ashore for a period of not less than 1 year, while holding a relevant post-graduate level qualification.
-The role should be of equivalent standing to command at sea such as superintendent following service as a senior sea-going officer, or appointment as Chief Operating Officer, Chief Financial Officer or Head of Health and Safety typically responsible for a sizeable workforce; or
+The role should be of equivalent standing to command at sea such as Superintendent following service as a senior sea-going officer, or appointment as Chief Operating Officer or Head of Health and Safety, typically responsible for a sizeable workforce; or

 - Has other qualifications or experience accepted by Council for this purpose.

 Election by nomination after a minimum of five years continuous membership and significant contribution to the profession.